 Amherst College sponsors a wide variety of films, lectures, plays, concerts and exhibitions that are often open to the public free of charge.
-A listing of Student Activities and Campus Activities Board events can be found at the Campus Center calendar website: www.amherst.edu/campuslife/keefe/calendar and on the Keefe Campus Center Facebook page.
-Dates, times and locations are posted daily in the Campus Center and are also listed in the weekly e-Digest, which the Office of Public Affairs e-mails to everyone on campus, and on the college’s Event Calendar.
-For more information on Campus Center events, contact (413) 542-5773.
-The Office of Public Affairs, at (413) 542-2321, can also provide information about events.
+Dates, times and locations are posted weekly in the Campus Center, the Amherst College Daily Mail and on the College’s Event Calendar.
+For more information on Campus Center events, contact (413) 542–8317.

-The Campus Activities Board serves as the organizing principle of social and residential life.
-The Board plans several events per month and is responsible for bringing concerts, special events, lectures, comedians and more to campus.
-Events include TAPs (The Amherst Party), karaoke nights, school spirit events, barbecues and more.
-Students who are interested in becoming involved in organizing a variety of social activities should contact one of the Campus Activities Board Chairs or the Activities Board group’s advisor, the Associate Director for Student Activities and the Keefe Campus Center.
+The Campus Activities Board serves as the organizing principle of social and student focused programming.
+The Board plans several events per semester and is responsible for bringing concerts, special events, lectures, comedians and more to campus.
+Events include TAPs (The Amherst Party), school spirit events, barbecues and more.
+Students who are interested in becoming involved in organizing a variety of social activities should contact the Campus Activities Board Chair or the Activities Board advisor, the Associate Director for Student Activities and the Keefe Campus Center.

 Student organizations seeking to host activities should consult with the Student Activities Office for advisement and support in planning events.
 Registration forms are located online.